-- 1. Insured, returned, and unpaid redirected parcels shall be entered individually by the despatching office of exchange on a parcel bill.
-The advice of other parcels, except transit parcels, may, by mutual consent, consist of a statement of the number of parcels at the several steps of the weight scale.
-Transit parcels shall be entered individually provided that two or more transit parcels, addressed to the same country for which the same amount of credit has to be allowed, may be entered in bulk.
-The Customs declarations, advices of delivery, etc., shall be forwarded with the parcel bill. - 2.
-Each despatching office of exchange shall number the parcel bills in the top left-hand corner in an annual series for each office of exchange of destination, and as far as possible shall enter, below the number, the name of the ship (if any) conveying the mail.
+Insured, value-payable or cash on delivery, returned, and unpaid redirected parcels shall be entered individually by the despatching office of exchange on a parcel bill.
+The advice of other parcels except transit parcels may, by mutual consent, consist of a statement of the number of parcels at the several steps of the weight scale.
+Transit Parcels shall be entered individually provided that two or more transit parcels, addressed to the same country for which the same amount of credit has to be allowed, may be entered in bulk.
+The customs declarations advices of delivery etc., shall be forwarded with the parcel bill.

+2. Each despatching office of exchange shall number the parctl bills in the top left-hand corner in an annual series for each office of exchange of destination, and as far as possible shall enter below the number the name of the ship, if any, conveying the mail.
 A note of the last number of the year shall be made on the first parcel bill of the following year.

-CHECK BY OFFICES OF EXCHANGE-NOTIFICATION OF IRREGULARITIES
+CHECK BY OFFICES OF EXCHANGE.
+NOTIFICATION OF IRREGULARITIES

-- 1. On receipt of a mail, whether of parcels or of empty bags, the office of exchange shall check the parcels and the various documents which accompany them, or the empty bags as the case may be, against the particulars entered in the relative parcel bill and, if necessary, shall report missing articles or other irregularities by means of a verification note. - 2.
-Errors in the credits and accounting shall be notified to the despatching office of exchange by verification note.
+On the receipt of a mail, whether of parcels or of empty bags, the office of exchange shall check the parcels and the various documents which accompany them or the empty bags as the case may be, against the particulars entered in the relation parcel bill and, if necessary, shall report missing articles or other irregularities by means of a verification note.

+2. Errors in the credits and accounting shall be notified to the despatching offices of exchange by verification notes.